 A lifelong resident of New Jersey, David Manfre enjoys writing stories that take place in familiar settings.
 A major aspect of his writing involves using those local settings, because he believes that placing characters and events there helps to make his writing immediate and lively.
 David enjoys visiting the shore, especially towns with commercial boardwalks or lively downtowns, preferring those attractions to spending time at the beach or swimming in the ocean.

-Nancy Quatrano is an award-winning fiction writer, a developmental editor, speaker, and columnist.
+Nancy Quatrano is an award-winning fiction writer, a developmental editor, speaker, and retired columnist.
 She's presented workshops to readers, writer's, businesses, and women's groups, from New York to Florida.
-In addition to writing a mystery series and a women's fiction series, she writes a semi-monthly column for the St Augustine Record.
-She's operated On-Target Words, a professional writing service that specializes in content editing, press releases, and article writing since 2009.
-For more information visit www.NLQuatrano.com
+In addition to writing a mystery series and a women's fiction series, she's published in short fiction, too.
+She's operated On-Target Words since 2009, a professional writing service that specializes in content editing, press releases, and article writing.
+For more information visit www.NLQuatrano.com or www.OnTargetWords.com.

 Linda Rawlins was a prolific reader as a child.
 She started by reading her grandmother’s books, written by Phyllis Whitney, Emily Loring, and Victoria Holt.
 She had also read most of the Nancy Drew/Hardy Boy mysteries by the time she reached fifth grade and started to write her own mystery.
 Realizing her love for reading and writing, her fifth grade teacher allowed her to take a book, which he self-published, home to show her parents.
 She is sure that day was one of the most inspirational for her writing.
 In addition to her studies, she continued to read as much fiction as she could through high school and won first place in a poetry contest.
 The novels she chose covered most genres – mystery, romance, sci-fi, horror, and fantasy.
 In college, Linda studied different forms of literature, reading American Classics and English Novelists as well as majoring in Pre-med.
 During college, she had the absolute pleasure of meeting Kurt Vonnegut, Isaac Asimov, and Dr. Ruth.
 Over the years she has also met writers such as Mary Higgins Clark, Donald Bain, Diana Gabaldon, and others.
 Linda studied hard and went to Medical School.
 She no longer had time to read fiction but did have the privilege of meeting many wonderful people with whom she shared many wonderful, emotional, painful, and special experiences.
 She believes it is a combination of all these personalities which helped to make up her characters.
 Eventually, she was able to return to reading fiction and begin to write her own stories.
 Linda loves all her novels, and each is special in a unique way.
 However, she read to escape, and she loves to go to the beach to relax, renew, and reorganize.
 Misty Manor is her favorite as she was able to visit her favorite place each time she started writing.
 She hopes you will too!
 Her website is www.http://lindarawlins.com